Iran allocates $150,000 for families of victims of Ukraine plane crash

 International rules on air crash investigations known as Annex 13 include a recommendation that a final report appears within 12 months, which in this case runs until early January, though many high-profile probes take longer.

-Habib Haghjoo, an Iranian-born Canadian who lost his daughter and grandaughter in the crash, said he did not trust the news from Tehran and stressed that his priority is the report.
+Habib Haghjoo, an Iranian-born Canadian who lost his daughter and granddaughter in the crash, said he did not trust the news from Tehran and stressed that his priority is the report.

 “They want to wrap it up,” he said of Iran.
 “We want the truth.”

-Additional reporting by Pavel Polityuk in Kyiv and Allison Lampert in Montreal; mailto:dubai.newsroom@thomsonreuters.comEditing by Giles Elgood and Jonathan Oatis
+Additional reporting by Pavel Polityuk in Kyiv and Allison Lampert in Montreal; Editing by Giles Elgood, Jonathan Oatis and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.